GhostNeverbloom/spbgs-docs/docs/en/managementbasics.md

 There is two ways of using commands on the servers: through [in-game chat](commands.md) and the radial menu.

 A custom radial command menu is available through pressing `J` in the game.
-It can be bound to any different hotkey by editing the `KFInput.ini`.
+It can be bound to any other hotkey by editing the `KFInput.ini`.
 Though it's possible to rebind it through the `setbind <key> GBA_ShowVoteComms` console command, I recommend doing it manually through `KFInput.ini` because otherwise there's a good chance that the keybind lines will duplicate and read incorrectly next time you visit servers.

 ??? question "How to edit ^^KFinput.ini^^?"